 Instead of resources to learn from, Ruby on Rails has a whole bunch of useful tools to work with.
 Just to mention those most popular like Heroku or Engineyard.
 Ruby on Rails also means more than 50.000 gems (plugins) that you can add to your application.

 Security is also a great concern too.
 It was always a very important thing in the world of Ruby.
 There is a lot of dedicated features implemented directly into the Ruby on Rails framework and they are enabled by default.
 Also, there are a lot of security plugins that you can easily implement in your code.
 Thanks to the large community all of them are up-to-date and with the latest security upgrades.

 Ruby on Rails is also a darling among designers.
 It works just fine with tools like Compass and Sass, that is why most designers know how to work in a Rails environment.
 If any other framework were being used, the designers would probably need to be given onboarding training.
 Since most startups usually prefer to engage designers on a consulting basis, they would obviously want the interaction to be as smooth and quick as possible and Rails helps greatly there.

 …It is cost-effective.

 Money is a serious topic for startupers.
 So this advantage is highly important.
-Ruby on Rails is an open source framework distributed under the MIT license, that means you don’t have to spend money on the framework itself.
+Ruby on Rails is an open-source framework distributed under the MIT license, which means you don’t have to spend money on the framework itself.
 Gems let to add features without developing them from scratch so it can save plenty of developer time and effort, too.
-You can find gems for any purpose and download them for free from GitHub, a platform where developers share open source code.
+You can find gems for any purpose and download them for free from GitHub, a platform where developers share open-source code.